awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    Save your changes, and close the plain\-text editor\.

-1. Run the git config command twice: once to configure Git use the AWS CLI credential helper with the AWS CLI profile you just created, and again to use HTTP\.
+1. Run the git config command twice: once to configure Git to use the AWS CLI credential helper with the AWS CLI profile you just created, and again to use HTTP\.
 For example:

    ```
-   git config --global credential.helper '!aws codecommit credential-helper --profile MyCrossAccountAccessProfile $@'
+   git config --global credential.helper --profile MyCrossAccountAccessProfile '!aws codecommit credential-helper $@'
    ```

    ```
    git config --global credential.UseHttpPath true
    ```
+**Note**
+The syntax for the first git config command will vary slightly depending on your operating system\.
+Linux, macOS, or Unix users should use single quotes \(`'`\) where Windows users should use double quotes \(`"`\)\.

 1. Run the git config \-l command to verify your configuration\.
 A successful configuration contains lines similar to the following: